 Hagrid takes Harry to Diagon Alley in London to retrieve his inheritance and buy his school supplies including a wand.
 Hagrid gives Harry a snowy owl as a birthday present.
-At the same time Hagrid gets a secret package from Gringotts vault, Harry meets Draco Malfoy, and Hagrid gives Harry his tickets for the Hogwarts Express.
+At the same time Hagrid gets a secret package from a Gringotts vault, Harry meets Draco Malfoy, and Hagrid gives Harry his tickets for the Hogwarts Express.

 Calendar and Dates

 The entire action of this chapter takes place on Harry's eleventh birthday, 31 July 1991.

 This chapter takes place on July 31.
 It is Harry's eleventh birthday.

 It is interesting to see Hagrid dealing with the Muggle world: taking the Underground (and complaining loudly about it), eating at a hamburger restaurant and sitting on the "plastic seats," a very non-magical kind of thing indeed.

 The name "Diagon Alley" is derived from "diagonally."

 "How did you get here?"
 Harry asked, looking around for another boat.

 For years the details of this were a mystery - as Hagrid says in OP20, "Well, look at the size o' me, I don' reckon there's a broomstick that'd hold me."
 (And anyway, even Hagrid might have trouble stashing a broomstick in his overcoat.)
 Hagrid, like Dumbledore, seems to use the Hogwarts thestrals instead.

 Some have suggested that what Hagrid really meant was "Floo," as in Floo Powder.
 However he doesn't arrive in the hut's fireplace, so this seems unlikely.